dkrovi2/appliedstats/anova.md

 \begin{center}\includegraphics{anova_files/figure-latex/unnamed-chunk-13-1} \end{center}

 We first load the data and create the relevant boxplot.
 The plot alone suggests a difference of means.
 The `aov()` function is used to obtain the relevant sums of squares.
-Using the `summary()` function on the output from `aov()` creates the desired ANOVA table.
-(Without the unneeded row for total.)
+Using the `summary()` function on the output from `aov()` creates the desired ANOVA table (without the unneeded row for total).

 ```r